rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 In jq language `map` is equivalent to `map()` in Python and `select` is equivalent to `filter()`.

-This allows do implement data processing in FP-like manner:
+This allows us to implement data processing in FP-like manner:

 ```
 $ echo "[1000, 2000, 3000, 5000, 9001, 10240]" | jq '.[] | select(. > 9000)'